bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/miniscript.md

 Sanket: 00:35:58

-So I would say like the coolest thing is like this generic signing or generic finalizing where you have your wallet, everyone has their own wallet in a fancy future, we have these different policies that everyone has.
+So I would say like the coolest thing is this generic signing or generic finalizing where you have your wallet, everyone has their own wallet in a fancy future, we have these different policies that everyone has.
-You have your own policy, you are engaging in a multi-party contract with me, I have my own policy, you have your hardware wallet somewhere else, I have my signer somewhere else and in a PSBT workflow we would just transfer this PSBT around.
-All the wallets would just put in their signatures at their respective places And we have this complex contract, the wallets don't even need to know what the contract is, like where is the 3 of 5 or something.
-We just need to know I give you this public key, this is the message you need to sign for, they would put the signature there, and you just have one final miniscript software which would create this thing.
+You have your own policy, you are engaging in a multi-party contract with me.
+I have my own policy, you have your hardware wallet somewhere else.
+I have my signer somewhere else and in a PSBT workflow we would just transfer this PSBT around.
+All the wallets would just put in their signatures at their respective places and we have this complex contract.
+The wallets don't even need to know what the contract is, like where is the 3 of 5 or something.
+We just need to know "I give you this public key.
+This is the message you need to sign for."
+They would put the signature there, and you just have one final miniscript software which would create this thing.
 And this is really cool because previously you have all this, like, there's no interoperation between wallets.
 Now you have different wallets, which do not even need to understand miniscript and this like just a final piece together, you can.